What is a Podcast?

 When you’re considering using podcasts along with your e-Learning and other modes of training, keep these tips in mind:

-- Sound quality is critical, as with any audio that’s incorporate into employee training.
+- Sound quality is critical, as with any audio that’s incorporated into employee training.
 While podcasts are simple, make sure they’re always produced with an eye toward quality.

 - Have an outline before creating a podcast, but don’t structure it so much that it loses its value as being personalized and conversational.
 A good rule of thumb is to create a general outline to guide a podcast, but not to outline it in so much detail that it becomes like reading a script.
 The conversation should flow naturally and feel like an employee being spoken to directly by the person creating the podcast.